Facebook sues ILikeAd, alleges ad fraud- Technology News, Firstpost

 Facebook said this kind of lawsuit is rare, and that it has since April notified hundreds of thousands of users that their accounts may have been compromised.

-The Menlo Park, California-based company said it has also issued more than $4 million (£3.12 million) in refunds to customers whose accounts were used by ILikeAd to run unauthorized ads.
+The Menlo Park, California-based company said it has also issued more than $4 million in refunds to customers whose accounts were used by ILikeAd to run unauthorised ads.

 "Cloaking" involves disguising the content of a link by displaying one version of that content to Facebook and another version to users.